lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/02 Of Gods and Fiends/Of Gods and Fiends.md

 						<div class="box def-note">
 							<div class="callout-title"> <div class="callout-title-inner"> Vampirism </div> </div>
 							<p> Vampirism is not a curse, but in fact a blood disease.
 Parasites within the blood kill the body, but keep the host's brain functions alive.
 Vampires have to drink blood, cause the parasites need fresh blood to maintain this system.
 The vampire's sanity is dependant on the host's original force of will.
 It is not guaranteed that the parasites will consume the host's sentience. </p>
-							<h3>Turning</h3>
+							<h3> Turning </h3>
 							<p> In order to be turned, a new host needs their blood to come in contact with a vampire's.
 Parasites work as a hive mind, so the new vampire would naturally be inclined to follow and protect whomstever turned them.
 Some vampire clans purposely turn young children, in order to groom them into doing their dirty work.
 If a child becomes completely feral, they will be killed and replaced.
 This is what happened to <b>Anaia.</b> </p>
+							<p> Vampiric bodies continue to age to around 23 for survival purposes. </p>
-							<h3>Parasites & Golden Ichor</h3>
+							<h3> Parasites & Golden Ichor </h3>
-							<p> The reason <b>Anaia</b> eyes turned yellow, is because in drinking <i>golden ichor</i>, she slowly replaced all of the parasitic blood inside of her.
-The parasites could not fight back against <i>golden ichor</i>.
-She was a vampire, but is now simply an undead, cause she no longer is controlled by vampiric parasites. </p>
+							<p>Vampires eyes change to the same color of the blood they most commonly drink.
+For example, vampires that human blood have red eyes, while vampires that like gargoyle blood have green eyes. <b>Anaia's</b> eyes have turned yellow, due to her primary food being <b>Toshi's</b> <i>ichor</i>.
+Due to it's healing properties, the <i>ichor</i> has destroyed her vampiric parasites, yet she remains alive. <b>Amaia</b> no longer needs to feed to live, but continues to do so from force of habit. </p>
+							<p> <b>Amaia</b> continuing to be "alive" after the destruction of her parasites is a medical anomoly.
+Any other attempts to heal a vampire has resulted in full death of the host.
+Then again, no other vampire had easy access to <i>golden ichor</i>... </p>
 						</div>
 						<div class="box def-note">
 							<div class="callout-title"> <div class="callout-title-inner"> Golden Ichor </div> </div>